SeyhanSahin/Multi-Step-Time-Series-Forecasting-of-Power-Consumption/README.md

 **Objectives of the project:**

-This project had two specific aims:
+This project has two specific aims:

     • Predicting weekly energy usage for an individual household unit by analyzing its historical consumption levels,